Achievable logoAchievable logo

 401(k) plans

-The 401(k), which is named after section 401(k) of the internal revenue code, is arguably the most well-known and popular qualified retirement plan.
-Only available to private (non-government) for-profit companies, 401(k)s allow employees to save pre-tax money for retirement.
-Additionally, employers may match their employee’s contributions, encouraging faster growth of retirement assets.
+The 401(k) (named after section 401(k) of the Internal Revenue Code) is one of the most common qualified retirement plans.
+It is available to private (non-government) for-profit employers.
+Employees can contribute pre-tax dollars for retirement, and employers may match employee contributions, which can accelerate the growth of retirement assets.

 Sidenote